Skip to main navigation Skip to search Skip to main content

 Biography

-Dr. Qiaoyun Xie (Qiaoyun is pronounced like Ciao-young, Hear name), or Dr. X, is a geospatial scientist and a Lecturer at the School of Engineering, The University of Western Australia.
-Dr. X and her lab ‘take the pulse of nature’ by using geographical information systems and remote sensing technologies to monitor vegetation dynamics and its interactions with climate.
+Dr. Qiaoyun Xie (Qiaoyun is pronounced like Ciao-young, Hear name), or Dr. X, is a geospatial scientist and a Senior Lecturer at the School of Engineering, The University of Western Australia.
+Dr. Xie and her lab ‘take the pulse of nature’ by using geographical information systems and remote sensing technologies to monitor vegetation dynamics and its interactions with climate.
 Please visit the lab website for more information.

 Using satellite data, or what she describes as her ‘eyes in the sky’, along with field measurements, she tracks ecosystem dynamics, especially plant growth.
 Her research on ecosystem monitoring focuses on vegetation parameter retrieval; vegetation dynamics; vegetation phenology and shifting seasonality with climate variability; land surface responses and their interactions with climate; and land use activities and major disturbance events.

-Currently, her research involves using remote sensing and field measurements to understand the phenology patterns and carbon dynamics of vegetation across Australian landscapes, including vegetation resilience and resistence to droughts.
+Currently, her research involves using remote sensing and field measurements to understand the phenology patterns and carbon dynamics of vegetation across Australian landscapes, including vegetation resilience and resistance to droughts.
 Her research reported ground-breaking evidence of climate change impacts on Australian grassland composition, which is key to informing fire, agriculture, and pollen management to improve human life quality and mitigate health threats.

-Incredibly passionate about her work, Dr. X’s ultimate aim is to prepare for biogeography in future climates.
+Incredibly passionate about her work, Dr. Xie’s ultimate aim is to prepare for biogeography in future climates.
 Her research provides vital information about changes in plant growth and distribution induced by climate and environmental changes.
 This information will help humanity adapt in how we rely on plants for critical things like food, fuel, and clean air.

 Education/Academic qualification